-- 1 Turn off the system and attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2 If installed, remove the front bezel.
-See "Removing the Front Bezel" on page 69. - 3 Rotate the latch release lock on the system cover counter clockwise to the unlocked position.
-See Figure 3-3. - Lift the latch on top of the system and slide the cover back. - 5 Grasp the cover on both sides and lift the cover away from the system.
+- 1 Turn off the system and attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2 Rotate the latch release lock on the system cover counter clockwise to the unlocked position.
+See Figure 3-3. - 3 Lift the latch on top of the system and slide the cover back. - 4 Grasp the cover on both sides and lift the cover away from the system.
 See Figure 3-3.